kasparsd/limit-login-attempts/readme.txt

 === Limit Login Attempts ===
 Contributors: johanee
 Tags: login, security, authentication
-Requires at least: 2.5
+Requires at least: 2.8
-Tested up to: 3.0.1
+Tested up to: 3.1-RC1
-Stable tag: 1.5.2
+Stable tag: 1.6.0

 Limit rate of login attempts, including by way of cookies, for each IP.

 == Description ==

-Limit the number of login attempts possible both through normal login as well as (WordPress 2.7+) using auth cookies.
+Limit the number of login attempts possible both through normal login as well as using auth cookies.

 By default WordPress allows unlimited login attempts either through the login page or by sending special cookies.
 This allows passwords (or hashes) to be brute-force cracked with relative ease.